 While some students aren’t mature enough to answer these questions, parents can help their kids explore their options.
 If your child is willing to listen, you can even share some financial wisdom.

 Personally, I chose an in-state school to save money on my half of the expenses.
 I worked during the summer and during a couple semesters to offset some of my costs and avoid student loan debt.

 Settle Your Debt — Get Your Free Consultation Here >>

 I even applied for several scholarships and won thousands of dollars to help pay for my education.
-If my parents were paying for college in full, I doubt I wouldn’t have tried as hard to keep my costs down.
+If my parents were paying for college tuition (and other expenses) in full, I doubt I wouldn't have tried as hard to keep my costs down.
 I hope my son also considers these options to help pay for his education.